If you have rental property, you need to make sure you have the right business structure to protect yourself and your profits.

 So, no, you don’t need an LLC for rental property, but you really should get one.

-LLC for Rental Property in Another State
+LLC for Residential or Commercial Property in Another State

-You should always have an LLC for rental property in another state for the same reasons as your home state.
+You should always have an LLC for a rental property in another state for the same reasons as your home state.

 There are no specific rules against someone from out-of-state forming an LLC.
 But there may be completely different rules in play.